knela96/Dynamic-Parkour-System/docs/index.md

 | Braced and Hang Climbing  |                             |

 ## Dependencies
-To make the Dynamic Parkour System work it requires the importation of Cinemachine and Input System Packets located in Unity Packet Manager.
+To make the Dynamic Parkour System work, it requires the importation of Cinemachine and Input System Packets located in Unity Packet Manager.

 ## Gameplay Demo
 <iframe width="560" height="315"